We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 • VPN is unable to establish a connection with a server.

-• Bluetooth having trouble connecting with your devices.
+• Bluetooth is having trouble connecting with your devices.

 • The mobile data turns on or off on its own.